nezapajek/project-tobamo/README.md

 ## Overview

-A comprehensive Snakemake workflow for the preparation of a curated catalogue of sequences of possible new tobamoviruses by scanning large accumulated datasets from different metagenomics data repositories.
+A Snakemake workflow for the preparation of a curated catalogue of sequences of possible new tobamoviruses by scanning large accumulated datasets from different metagenomics data repositories.

 **Project Website:** http://projects.nib.si/tobamo/